qeychon/CMPGeniusPicker/README.md

 ## Installation

-CMPGeniusPicker is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'CMPGeniusPicker', :git => 'git@github.com:qeychon/CMPGeniusPicker.git'
 ```
+or copy the sources files in to the project folder.

 ## Usage

 #### 1. Modify storyboard